Water treatment technology based on activated alumina can provide long-term safe water supplies in highly contaminated areas.

 State officials in Texas were left with the task of finding some kind of technology to improve water quality so that it complied with the new federal standards.

-The result was a $5.5 million prototype water treatment project that involved injecting activated alumina into the ground around water wells at high speeds.
+The result was a $5.5 million prototype water treatment project that involved injecting activated alumina properties into the ground around water wells at high speeds.
 The alumina acts as a filter and can remove any excesses of fluoride as well as arsenic from the ground.
 The result is a superior quality of drinking water that has no traces of arsenic.

 The engineers involved on this project claim that the treatment will work over the coming 75 to 100 years and provide continuous safe drinking water.